 – For wideband ATV repeaters, the average density of transmitting stations = 0.000 1 stations/km2.

 – For propagation radio beacon stations, the average density of transmitting stations = 0.000 1 stations/km2.

+In addition, it is noted that there is a tendency for more stations to be active in areas of higher population density.
+Therefore, a range of density values may be considered appropriate to more accurately reflect the pattern of activity across a country.
+Based on a more detailed analysis the following active station density can be observed:

+3) Home station and temporary “portable” station

+– For narrow-band activity periods the maximum density of transmitting stations can range from 0.00006 to 0.0016 stations/km2.

-5.8 Table of transmitter characteristics and parameters [extracted from Recommendation ITU-R M.1732]
+5.8 Table of transmitter characteristics and parameters (extracted from Recommendation ITU-R M.1732)

 TABLE 10